+CO alarms are essential to protecting families from CO poisoning.
+An alarm will make a loud noise if CO is in the air.
+If a CO alarm sounds, everyone in the home must go outside immediately.
+Alarms are sold as plug-in or battery operated and can be purchased online or at a home improvement or hardware store.

 CO Poisoning Prevention

-Provide outreach to consumers about the importance of:
+Stakeholders need to provide outreach to consumers about the importance of:

 Putting CO alarms on every level of a home and in sleeping areas.

-Never leaving a vehicle running in the garage.
-Doing so can cause CO poisoning.
-Even just a couple of minutes with the garage door open can be dangerous.
+Never leaving a vehicle running in the garage with the garage door closed.
+Doing so can cause CO poisoning, even if it is for just a couple of minutes.

-Loss of Electrical Power

 Bad weather or disasters can cause the power go out.
-Some people use portable generators during these emergencies which are a high risk activity for CO poisoning for families unfamiliar on how to operate safely.
-Prepare for storms in advance.
-Download the REBUILD App at www.hud.gov/healhtyhomes for more information on disaster preparedness and response tips.
+Some people use portable generators during these emergencies which are a high risk activity for CO poisoning for families unfamiliar on how to operate them safely.